zengqunzhao/EfficientFace/README.md

   year={2021}
 }
 ```

+## Pre-trained Models

+We provide the pre-trained ResNet-18 and ResNet-50 on MS-Celeb-1M (classes number is 12666) for your reseach.
+The [Google Driver](https://drive.google.com/file/d/1dPCWFaa9xrs6nTVkweTJWyx9qGGdi3qe/view?usp=sharing) for ResNet-18 model.
+The [Google Driver](https://drive.google.com/file/d/1XweLvXPZPH53xj5Pklj5E3V9-LG9-pLD/view?usp=sharing) for ResNet-50 model.
+The pre-trained ResNet-50 model can be also used for LDG.

 ## Note
 The samples' number of CAER-S dataset employed in our work should be: all (69,982 samples), training set (48,995 samples), and test set (20,987 samples).
 We apologize for the typos in our paper.